jshirota/Earthworm/README.md

 -All mapped classes implement INotifyPropertyChanged (for use with WPF).
 All mapped properties automatically raise the PropertyChanged event upon property setter access (via IL weaving) without using an AOP library.

+-Acts as a download client for ArcGIS REST endpoints.
+Continuously downloads and yields features mapped to defined types, which can be immediately inserted into a feature class.

 The project page is here:

 http://jshirota.github.com/Earthworm/